Let the Games Begin

 Until now it's been all about barefoot boy with cheek of tan chasing chickens from the barn.
 Plodding miles uphill to the school through the snow and all that.
 No electric and no telephone.
 Horses for helpers and wood stoves for heat.

 But is there an implication of a simpler world when men were men and wives were helpmates and community mattered?
 If that's your takeaway, just know they were not more benevolent times.
-Life was not infrequently harsh especially for women, and perceived differences could be castigated, seldom subtly.
+Life could be harsh and especially for women, and a perceived difference could be castigated, seldom subtly.

 Then came the war and a broader world intruded.
-When it ended, perspectives had escaped many of the old constraints and complacencies.
-In my little universe, it coincided with my graduation from grade school...high school became the new arena.
-So I had to learn a tougher playbook but there was still no blame chapter.
-From my parents, it remained do your best...
+When the war ended, perspectives had escaped some of the old constraints and complacencies.
+In my universe, it coincided with graduation from grade school...high school was my new arena.
+So came a new playbook but there was still no blame chapter.
+From my parents, it just remained, 'Do your best'.

 * * *

 Almost half of Canada's population lived on farms in the early 40's.
-The rural teens who were determined to attend secondary school had to have their own transportation or lodge in town.
-The latter was the situation with my sister Jean nine years older who lived with relatives to attend Bradford High..first with her grandmother in town and later with an aunt and uncle on their farm two miles away.
-Jean walked the latter distance twice daily.
+Rural teens wishing to attend high school had to secure their own transportation or lodge in town.
+That was the case with my sister Jean nine years older who lived with relatives to attend Bradford High, first with her grandmother in town and later with an aunt and uncle on their farm two miles away.
+Jean walked those two miles twice daily.
 By the war's end, though, many Ontario counties began to add high school bus transport for rural communities.

-However I'd completed grade eight at age eleven so my folks opted to keep me in our local school where our teacher was qualified to instruct grade nine.
+I completed grade eight at age eleven so my folks opted to keep me in our local school where our teacher was qualified to instruct grade nine.
 Out of options the following year, it was off to a regional school.
-Our assigned district school was in Alliston but my mother insisted on Orangeville because of its better academic record.
-So, bus service for the first year was at our expense; school boundaries the next year were adjusted to our benefit.
+Our assigned district school was in Alliston but my mother insisted on Orangeville because of its better academic record so, bus service for the first year was at our expense.
+Luckily school boundaries the next year were adjusted to our benefit.

 And a popular older farm boy and good athlete who rode my bus route had the grace and kindness to praise my grades...that also bought some relief in the hallways.
 They also earned me an occasional nod of existence from the chic uptown lasses...later one confessed to me that her mother had hinted approval of 'that Stych boy'.
-I guess scholastic achievement scored well in a few parental eyes.
+Apparently scholastic achievement scored well in some parental eyes.

 However, mid-way through second year, Orangeville skies lit up on a cold Sunday night in February.
 To my knowledge the cause of the fire was never determined.
 The following Monday the rural buses made their rounds to advise those of us without phones we'd just scored a week's vacation.

 For the next three years, teachers trudged between church basements.
-So without a gym, this tall boy's dream of basketball fame died prematurely on that winter night.
+Without a gym, this tall boy's dream of basketball fame died prematurely that winter night.

 Our farm was located near the end of the school bus route, thirteen miles by highway as the crow flies.
 But our bus ambled up and down township roads to collect students and total travel time was usually over an hour.
 That meant pick-up for me before seven-thirty.
 So a mother-mandated full breakfast plus a one mile trek to the highway dictated I be out of bed by six because the trek to the highway was not the proverbial walk in the park.

-Our first bus might have been a Twenties-era troop transporter, having rudimentary springs and a steel mesh protective screen behind the driver.
-However we students were more keen to protecting our sensitive parts since the gravel highway was often potholed and some of the route was over poorly maintained township roads.
-Winter brought some relief...we were mostly numb because the sole puny heater was directed at the driver's feet.
+Our first bus may have been an earlier era troop transporter because of its rudimentary springs and a steel mesh protective screen behind the driver.
+So we guarded our personal parts because it was a rough ride over potholed and often poorly maintained township roads.
+Winter brought some relief because we were often a bit numb; the one lonely heater was directed at the driver's feet.

-Miraculously we had only one mechanical mishap with this relic; the steering failed and we augured into the ditch but very slowly so there was no damage nor injury.
-And after two years, our vehicle was finally upgraded to almost modern standards.
+Miraculously we had only one mechanical mishap with this relic; the steering failed so we augured into the ditch, but very slowly so there was no damage nor injury.
+Fortunately after two years, our vehicle was finally upgraded to almost modern standards.
 One late afternoon, though, a bus-related personal misadventure gave a first hint of mortality.
 Better stated, it scared the hell out of me.

-In mid-winter in Ontario, roadsides usually have snow banks and sunlight may melt their surface into an icy veneer.
-So as I step out of the bus and turn to walk to the rear along the slippery snow bank, my feet slip and suddenly I'm flat on my back under the bus...with my chest in line with an approaching rear wheel a few seconds away.
-The driver was accelerating and wouldn't hear me yell—in those days there was no rule to wait until the student crossed the road.
+In mid-winter in Ontario, roadsides usually have substantial snow banks, and sunlight can create an icy veneer on top.
+So as I step out of the bus and turn to walk to the rear along this slippery snow bank, my feet slip and suddenly I'm flat on my back under the bus.
+Unluckily the driver was accelerating and wouldn't hear me yell—in those days there was no rule to wait until the student crossed the road.

-So did you ever watch a crab cross a beach?
-That's me, using hands and boot heels to scrabble on my back just a few feet up the icy bank.
-But my left foot is still in the path of the wheel...yet somehow I had the good sense to freeze the scrabble.
+My chest's now in line with an approaching rear wheel a few seconds away!
+Ever watch a crab cross a beach?
+That's me, using hands and boot heels to scrabble on my back just a few feet up the bank.
+But my left foot is still in the path of the wheel... and somehow I had the good sense to freeze the scrabble.
 Better foot than belly.
 My only injury was a bit of a bruise on my instep.